coolnalu/SwipeCardsKit/README.md

 .configure(threshold: 200, minimumDistance: 10, animateOnYAxes: Bool)
 // Default threshold is 150, minimum distance is 20, animateOnYAxes is false (disabled)
 ```
+### Animate on Y axes

+If you prefer a card to follow the touch on the Y axis, pass the true value in the configure method.

 ### Swipe Callbacks